-Edmund Burke was an 18th century British parliamentarian and political thinker who achieved prominence for his political ideas, including his support for the American Revolution and his opposition to the French Revolution.
+Edmund Burke was an 18th-century British parliamentarian and political thinker who achieved prominence for his political ideas, including his support for the American Revolution and his opposition to the French Revolution.
 Burke argued that the reasoned views of elected representatives should have priority over what he saw as the whim of the electorate.
-This has remained a standard view among British parliamentarians, who have generally had a low opinion of referendums.
+This has remained the standard view among British parliamentarians, who have generally had a low opinion of referendums.

 Te whakamahi i tēnei tūemi

 Private collection, Jock Phillips

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.